Quantum Vacuum Radiation Near a Critical Point: Theoretical framework

-Here $\xi(t)$ is the Hermitian bath noise operator, while $f(t)$ plays the role of a memory function for the bath.
+where $\xi(t)$ is the Hermitian bath noise operator, while $f(t)$ plays the role of a memory function for the bath.
 The QLE for $a^\dagger(t)$ follows straightforwardly by taking the Hermitian conjugate of \eqref{eq:QLE_time}.

-We now apply the Fourier transform to both sides, and consider for the input fields the initial time $t_0$ to be in the distant past, \textit{i.e.} $t_0 \to - \infty$.
+We now apply the Fourier transform to both sides, and consider for the input fields the initial time $t_0$ to be in the distant past, i.e., $t_0 \to - \infty$.
 Therefore, we obtain the following equation

 where the symbol $*$ denotes the convolution operation, namely $ \tilde{A}(\omega)*\tilde{B}(\omega) =\int_{-\infty}^{+\infty}\! d\omega'\,\tilde{A}(\omega')\,\tilde{B}(\omega-\omega'), $ and \(\gamma(\omega)\) is the decay rate function; further details are provided in \cref{app:derivation_langevin_input}.
 We emphasize that since the treatment adopted here goes beyond the Markov approximation, the damping rate \(\gamma(\omega)\) may in general acquire an explicit frequency dependence, whereas for the ohmic bath (considered throughout the paper) it reduces to a constant \cite{Lamberto2026superradiantquantum, Leggett1987dissipativeRMP}.